Consumers continue to shop on mobile but buy online.

 Much to the dismay of many major retailers,

-mobile shopping is via browser rather than often highly superior apps and it doesn’t look like any change is imminent.
+mobile shopping is via the browser rather than often highly superior apps and it doesn’t look like any change is imminent.

 However, mobile will continue to account for a progressively larger portion of e-commerce, which is also projected to continue its growth, based on a new report.